Integralist/integralist.co.uk/content/posts/algorithms-in-python.md

 - Create a list consisting of elements greater than pivot.
 - function return value is `fn(less) + pivot + fn(greater)`.

+> [!NOTE]
-> Note: notice the 'less' and 'greater' lists are passed recursively back through the quick sort function.
+> notice the 'less' and 'greater' lists are passed recursively back through the quick sort function.

 Below is an implementation of this sorting algorithm: